JEPSEN

 We examined the offsets returned by polls after an aborted transaction, and classified them into four categories.
 An advance meant that the next transaction began its polls at an offset higher than the last one polled in the previous, aborted transaction.
 A rewind meant that the next transaction started polling at the same offset the aborted transaction started at.
 A rewind-further meant that it started at some earlier offset.
 Any other behavior we called other.

-3 Bufstream Results
+4 Bufstream Results

 We begin with five issues in Bufstream proper, from liveness failures to duplicate offsets and data loss.

-3.1 Stuck Consumers (#1)
+4.1 Stuck Consumers (#1)

-would return immediately with no records, even though thousands of acknowledged records remained in the log.
+In 0.1.0 through 0.1.3-rc.8 our final read phase often stalled.
+Calls to consumer.poll() would return immediately with no records, even though thousands of acknowledged records remained in the log.
 This would continue for tens of seconds to over an hour, until either the test gave up waiting or Bufstream decided to deliver records to consumers again.
 This weakened our tests: those unseen records may have had safety issues, but without observing them we had no way to tell.

 For instance, this test run sent 691 acknowledged records in the first 120 seconds, then shifted to final reads.
 At that time, 40 of those acknowledged writes had never been observed by any poller.
-This situation persisted for over an hour as calls to consumer.poll()
+This situation persisted for over an hour as calls to consumer.poll() repeatedly returned no results.
+Finally, the test timed out.

 In other cases consumers would get stuck waiting for thousands of unseen records.
 Then after hundreds of seconds—for no apparent reason—Bufstream would rapidly produce the remaining values.
 We saw this behavior in all kinds of situations, including healthy clusters, but it was most pronounced with faults.

 Bufstream made two patches in 0.1.3-rc.6 to help with this issue.
-First, when restarted, a Bufstream node could sometimes return stale, cached values for the last stable offset and high watermark.11 This caused some client libraries to stall, assuming no later records were available (#1).
+First, when restarted, a Bufstream node could sometimes return stale, cached values for the last stable offset and high watermark.10 This caused some client libraries to stall, assuming no later records were available (#1).
 Refreshing the cache on startup resolved this issue.
 We discuss the second patch (#3) later in this report, as it also had safety consequences.

-3.2 Stuck Producers & Consumers (#2)
+4.2 Stuck Producers & Consumers (#2)

 Unfortunately we continued to see regular issues with unseen writes on 0.1.3-rc.6, in response to pauses, crashes, or partitions affecting the coordinator, storage, or Bufstream nodes.
-In some cases, a coordinator pause could cause every Bufstream node to enter a state where the process was running, but clients would time out waiting for calls to InitProducerId
+In some cases, a coordinator pause could cause every Bufstream node to enter a state where the process was running, but clients would time out waiting for calls to InitProducerId.
+In other cases calls to listOffsets would fail with messages like node 2008741112 being disconnected or, alternatively because they timed out waiting for a node assignment.
+Calls to poll would complete but return no results.
+Killing and restarting Bufstream nodes resolved these issues.
+We call these metastable failures: a brief interruption in (e.g.) connectivity to the coordinator could cause long-lasting partial (or total!) unavailability in Bufstream agents.

 Bufstream uses etcd leases to keep track of active Bufstream agents.
 Each agent subscribed, via its etcd client, to updates affecting a set of leased keys.
 Despite setting long timeouts, brief pauses or partitions caused etcd to delete keys tied to an agent’s lease, but updates reflecting those deletions were not necessarily relayed by the client to the agent itself.
 In essence, an agent would be unaware that it had lost its lease.
 The Bufstream team added additional polling logic to work around this problem, and unseen writes were largely resolved by 0.1.3-rc.8.

-3.3 Spurious Zero Offsets (#3)
+4.3 Spurious Zero Offsets (#3)

-had already been assigned far earlier in the test), then appear at a higher, more reasonable offset.
+In versions 0.1.0 through 0.1.3-rc.2, a sent value could be assigned offset 0 (even if offset 0 had already been assigned far earlier in the test), then appear at a higher, more reasonable offset.
 Only the sender observed offset zero; pollers always observed the higher offset.
 This occurred when either etcd or Bufstream paused, or crashed, or a network partition occurred between the two.

 Consider this two-minute test run with a single Bufstream node, wherein we induced brief pauses in the etcd process.
-Six writes were assigned offset 0
+Six writes were assigned offset 0, then appeared at a second, higher offset.
+On key 6, value 26 was assigned offset 0 on send, then appeared at offset 25 in polls.
+On key 9, 224 was assigned offset 0, then appeared at 223, and so on.
+Our checker reported these as duplicates:

 :duplicate

-:count 6,
+{:count 6,

-{:errs [{:key 6,
+:errs [{:key 6,

 :value 26,